Skip to content

 • Leave the feedpoint area cleanly; get distance before you turn.

 Better approach: treat “coax length makes it tune” as a sign you need more choking or better feedpoint balance.
-(If you want the deeper why, see: Why minimum coax length matters for HF antennas.)
+If you want the deeper why, see: Why minimum coax length matters for HF antennas.

-EFHW (End-Fed Half-Wave): Where Most Coax Routing Confusion Comes From
+EFHW: Where Most Coax Routing Confusion Comes From

-If Common-mode & Stray return RF current is present, routing changes the antenna system.
+If common-mode / stray return RF current is present, routing changes the antenna system.
 Burying can shift SWR with soil moisture and season, coax length changes can affect tuning, and RF in the shack becomes more likely.

 • Optional second choke at the shack entrance.

-This is the approach that makes coax routing the least “mysterious.”
+This is the approach that makes coax routing the least mysterious.

 • Route coax away from the radiator cleanly.

-• Place a choke some distance down the line (not right at the feedpoint).
+• Place a choke some distance down the line, not right at the feedpoint.

 • Add another choke at the shack if needed.